hemashushu/ason-rs/README.md

 }
 ```

-## Utilities
+### Utilities

-This library also provides a utility "ason" which can be used to read and validate, or format an ASON document.
+The Rust ASON library also provides a utility "ason" which can be used to read and validate, or format an ASON document.

 First install the utility with the following command: